 , or Magical Project S

 in the United States).
-Both are separate continuities with some similarities.

-of Magical Girl
+of the Magical Girl

 A three-volume Pretty Sammy

-manga series was released in Japan, but no English version was ever produced.
+manga series was also released in Japan, but no English version was ever produced.
 The series is a little odd in that the first half of the first volume is based on Magical Girl Pretty Sammy

 while the remaining two and a half volumes are based on Magical Project S